Buying real estate in the Netherlands?

 Which closing costs are negotiable in the Netherlands right now?

-Closing costs that are fixed by law or regulation and cannot be negotiated in the Netherlands include the transfer tax rate (2% or 8%), Kadaster registration fees (set by official tariff), and the basic requirements for a valid property transfer.
+The costs that are fixed by law or regulation and cannot be negotiated in the Netherlands are the transfer tax rate (set by the government at 0%, 2%, or 8% depending on your situation) and the Kadaster registration tariffs (set by the land registry).

 Can I ask the seller to cover some closing costs in the Netherlands?

-The likelihood of a seller agreeing to cover closing costs in the Netherlands is generally low in the current market, as Dutch transactions typically price everything into the purchase amount rather than itemizing separate seller contributions.
+In the Netherlands, the likelihood that a seller will agree to cover your closing costs is generally low, because Dutch transactions typically work by folding everything into the purchase price rather than itemizing "seller pays buyer's costs" as a separate line.

 Is price bargaining common in the Netherlands in 2026?